9.3 Recovery of overpayments

 Overpayments are portable, which means that an overpayment incurred under Ontario Works, ODSP, the General Welfare Assistance (GWA) Act or the Family Benefits Act (FBA) remains collectible if the recipient or dependent spouse moves between programs or delivery agents (see Directive 9.6: Overpayment transfer and Directive 9.5: Sharing of overpayments between spouses for more information).

 Where an overpayment is under appeal and the recipient has moved to another delivery agent or program, the overpayment under appeal should not be transferred and activated for recovery until the appeal is resolved.
-If an overpayment incurred at another office is already transferred to another office and the recipient subsequently appeals, the receiving office is responsible for this appeal.
+If an overpayment incurred at another office is already transferred to a new office and the recipient subsequently appeals, the receiving office is responsible for this appeal.
 It may be necessary to work with the office where the overpayment was originally established.

 Monitoring and accountability